szabgab/slides/python/numbers.md

 ## Exercise: Fruit salad
 {id: exercise-fruit-salad}

-* Write a script that will pick 3 fruits from a list of fruits like the one we had in one of the earlier slides.
+* Write a script called **fruit_salad.py** based on the following skeleton, that will pick 3 fruits from a list of fruits like the one we had in one of the earlier slides.
 Print the 3 names.
 * Could you make sure the 3 fruits are different?

 * Use the following skeleton: